The Solar Energy Technologies Office (SETO) has funded projects that have won prestigious awards and recognition.

-World Record Efficiency for CdTe Solar Module: First Solar set a new world record for cadmium-telluride (CdTe) solar module efficiency, achieving 14.4% total area efficiency.
+World-Record Efficiency for CdTe Solar Module: First Solar set a new world record for cadmium-telluride (CdTe) solar module efficiency, achieving 14.4% total area efficiency.
 Just six months earlier, the company set the CdTe solar cell record at 17.3%.

 R&D 100 Awards

 Awarded by R&D Magazine, the R&D 100 Awards honor the top 100 innovations of the year and showcase the best new technologies from around the world.
-Below are the winning inventions listed by year and the DOE national laboratories and Solar Program partners that received awards.

-The Falling Particle Receiver for Concentrated Solar Energy: Sandia National Laboratories designed this technology to lower the cost and improve the efficiencies of solar energy systems.
+The Falling Particle Receiver for Concentrated Solar Energy: SNL designed this technology to lower the cost and improve the efficiencies of solar energy systems.
 It works by dropping sand-like ceramic particles through a beam of concentrated sunlight, capturing and storing the heated particles in an insulated tank.
 The technology can capture and store heat at high temperatures without breaking down, unlike conventional molten salt systems.
 Read the success story about this project.

 Solar Thermochemical Advanced Reactor System (STARS): The Pacific Northwest National Laboratory created STARS with the help of a SunShot CSP R&D award.
 The system concentrates solar power to convert natural gas into synthesis gas (syngas), enabling natural gas power plants to make electricity while using 20% less fuel.
 STARS sets a world record for converting solar energy to chemical energy with 69% efficiency.